2025-environmental-bioinformatics/Lab-Unix/README.md

 - Match patterns that repeat any number of times
 - Capture the parts of the original string that match your pattern

-Regular expressions look at both the actual charter and the  literal characters and `metacharacter`.
+Regular expressions interpret both literal characters and metacharacters.
 A metacharacter is any American Standard Code for Information Interchange (ASCII) character that has a special meaning.
 Using these together, you can construct a regex for finding strings or files that match a pattern rather than a specific string.

 ##### Common regex metacharacters
 Square brackets  define a list or range of characters to be found: